Saturday, April 25, 2015 the Kalamazoo Astronomical Society (KAS) will

 Schmidt-Cassegrain Telescope, will also be open to the public.

-Highlights of the night include the Moon, Mars, Jupiter, and Saturn.
+Highlights of the night include the Moon, Mercury, Venus, and Jupiter.

 Gates open at